 We propose a discrete-choice model of pronoun writing style.
 The author(s) of each paper decide among four possible styles: masculine-only, feminine-only, plural-only, or a mix of third person pronouns.
 We denote a generic choice by $\rho \in \{m, f, p, x\}$ .
 It can be either a joint choice in co-authored papers or an individual choice in single-authored papers.
 We consider only two-person co-authorships for simplicity, but the model can readily accommodate three or more authors.
-An author's utility from a choice depends on an author-level, time-invariant component, which we think of as capturing latent ideology or values, and on a social interaction component capturing the influences from his professional network.
+An author's utility from a choice depends on an author-level, time-invariant component, which we think of as capturing latent ideology or values, and on a social interaction component capturing professional network influences.
 The nodes in this network change over time as new economists join the profession, and the edges change over time as new publications appear, implying new co-authorships and citations.
-We will allow for heterogeneity across authors in their response to the social influences, and will impose some structure on the nature of this heterogeneity.
+We will allow for heterogeneity across authors in their response to the social influences.
 In a co-authored paper, the utility of a choice is a weighted average of the preferences of its authors.